Here’s How To Tell if You Need Wide Shoes

 Bunions

 You may have wide feet and need wide-width shoes if you are experiencing bunions.
-Shoes that are too narrower than your foot can put too much pressure and strain on joints, causing or worsening this type of foot deformity.
+Shoes that are narrower than your foot can put too much pressure and strain on joints, causing or worsening this type of foot deformity.
 Wide shoes—especially those made with flexible mesh materials—can help prevent bunions.

 Hammer Toes